 The aerodynamic design of the wing gives the aircraft appropriate fall characteristics.
 The separation of air flow in the critical angle of slope happens at the root of the wing.
 This ensures good handling of the machine until it drops and symmetrically stalls.
 This allows for the aircraft’s smooth and agile handling.

-Regarding flutter the VL3 is free of it until 460 km/h.
-However due to our rescue system (parachute) our VNE is limited to 305 km/h.
-The rescue system can be activated until 305 km/h.
-Nevertheless the VL3 was tested in flight at much higher speeds.
+The VL3 is free of flutter up to 248 knots.
+However, due to our rescue system (parachute) our VNE is limited to 165 knots.
+The rescue system can be activated at any speed up to 165 knots.
+Nevertheless, the VL3 was tested in flight at much higher speeds.

-The maximum speed in gusts is limited to 235 km/h because safety is our priority.
-At 235 km/h IAS we have still a safety margin of 300%.
-That means that if you will fly at 235 km/h IAS in a gust of +15 m/s you will stress the plane with +5G’s.
-As we have ultimate loading of +15G’s you have a huge safety margin.
-Our philosophy is to protect the pilot as much as possible by applying general aviation safety coefficients of 2,25 at least.
+The maximum speed in gusty conditions is limited to 127 knots, because safety is our priority.
+At 127 knots we have still a safety margin of 300%.
+That means that if you fly at 127 knots and experience a gust of 29 knots you will stress the plane with +5G’s.
+As we have a maximum loading of +15G’s on the VL3, you remain well within the safety margin.

-Also an ELT ( Emergency locator transmitter) can be installed in case of emergency landing SAR services will find you quickly.
+Also, an ELT ( Emergency locator transmitter) can be

 The parachute system is designed to protect occupants in the event of an emergency by lowering the aircraft to the ground after deployment.

 In the event of an in-flight emergency, pulling the red handle deploys a solid-fuel rocket out a hatch that covers the compartment where the parachute is stored.

 As the rocket carries the parachute rearward from the front of the aircraft, the embedded airplane harness straps release from the fuselage.